Chia-Network/chia-docs/docs/coin-set-model/coin-set-intro.md

 Because the coinID is a sha256 hash, coins can never be changed.
 They can only be created and then spent once.

+## What is a Puzzle?

+A puzzle is a program.

-So what is a **puzzle**?
-Each coin has a CLVM (ChiaLisp Virtual Machine) program associated with it, which determines how, when, and by whom this coin can be spent.
+Each coin has a CLVM program associated with it, which determines how, when, and by whom this coin can be spent.
 This program is called the puzzle, and it must be chosen at the time of the coin's creation.

 For example, if Bob wanted to pay Alice, Bob would create a coin with a puzzle (and thus a puzzle hash) which Alice knows how to unlock.
 Bob can create a coin worth 5 XCH using Alice's puzzle hash, so that only Alice can unlock it.

+Puzzle hashes are addresses.
+When you send XCH to someone's address, you're doing this exact thing.

 ## Spends

-When Alice wants to spend her coin, she creates a spend bundle (transaction), which reveals the coin she will spend, the original puzzle, and the solution to that puzzle.
-The solution usually involves things like signatures, conditions, and recipients of the coin.
-Alice is the only one that knows the solution to her puzzles, and thus she controls that coin.
-A basic example is that the puzzle requires a digital signature from Alice's public key.
+When Alice wants to spend her coin, she creates a spend bundle that reveals the coin she will spend, the original puzzle, and the solution to that puzzle.
+The solution usually involves things such as conditions (which can include recipients of the coin).
+In a standard transaction, Alice is the only one that knows the private key used to sign the transaction, and thus controls that coin.

 The network has no concept of accounts, or of coin ownership.
 Anybody can attempt to spend any coin on the network.
 It's up to the puzzles to prevent coins from being stolen or spent in unintended ways.